 We believe in engagement rather than divestment and that by doing so can effect change at companies.
 Our investment approach is not to divest or exclude entire sectors, however there may be specific instances when we will look to sell or not invest in some industries based on investment criteria, the investment time horizon and if there is limited scope for successful engagement.
-When considering whether a company is a candidate for exclusion, we do so based on the associated material financial risk of a company's business operations and whether we have concerns about its long-term viability.
-Using these criteria,-and due to the potential for stranded assets, and the significant carbon emissions of certain fossil fuels-we will not longer invest ininterpret this to cover public market companies or illiquid assets with >25% of revenue derived from thermal coal and oil sands, unless there are exceptional circumstances.-and will therefore not invest in these companies.
-For illiquid assets a revenue threshold of 25% is in place, this is due to the long-term nature of these investments.
+Using these criteria and due to the potential for stranded assets, we interpret this to cover pure coal and tar sands companies and will therefore not invest in these companies.
+Any companies excluded will be monitored with transition plans assessed for potential reinstatement.